walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 Hi!
 Welcome to my site.

-I am a fourth year PhD student in Economics at the European University Institute in Florence.
+I am a fourth year PhD student in Economics at the <b>European University Institute</b> in Florence.

-My main research areas cover macroeconomics and labour economics, with a focus on
+My main research areas cover macroeconomics and labour economics, with a focus on firm and worker dynamics.

 My Supervisors are Russell Cooper and Thomas Crossley

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.